 7. Greece is not very wheelchair-friendly beyond Athens

 Access for travelers with disabilities has improved somewhat in recent years, but the majority of accessible sights, hotels and restaurants tend to be located in Athens.
-Much of the rest of Greece remains inaccessible to wheelchairs, and the abundance of stones, marble, slippery cobbles and stepped alleys create frustrating barriers for those with mobility issues.
+While improvements are on the horizon for beach access, much of the rest of Greece remains inaccessible to wheelchairs, and the abundance of stones, marble, slippery cobbles and stepped alleys create frustrating barriers for those with mobility issues.
 People who have visual or hearing impairments are also rarely catered to.

 Careful planning before you go can make a world of difference.
 There are specific resources online that provide links to local articles, resorts and tour groups catering to tourists with physical disabilities.

 8. Pack the right kinds of clothing

 Athenians are well-dressed, and the younger crowd is trendy, so keep your smart clothes for the urban catwalk of clubs and bars.
 Nevertheless, in Athens and other metropolises such as Rhodes, Thessaloniki and Iraklio, everyday attire such as shorts or jeans and casual tops are just fine.

 Bars or fashionable restaurants require more effort – the scene is stylish rather than dressy.
 Think tops and trousers rather than T-shirts and cut-offs.
 In out-of-the-way places, you can wear casual clothing, and in summer, the heat will make you want to wear the least amount of fabric you can get away with – bring quick-drying tank tops and cool dresses.

 Sturdy walking shoes are a must for the cobbled roads, and proper hiking boots are key if you're exploring the countryside on foot.
 It's considered respectful and polite to cover up before entering churches.